kketevani/kkapanadze/content/about/header/index.md

 Assistant Professor (non-tenure) at Charles University, Faculty of Law, Economics Department, 2023 - 2024

-CERGE-EI Foundation Teaching Fellow (NY, USA), 2020 - present
+CERGE-EI Foundation Teaching Fellow (NY, USA), 2020 - 2023

 Researcher at the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI), 2021 - 2023